madpiano/2019-432/quizzes/README.md

 ### We take deadlines VERY seriously.

 This is graduate school.
 Take the deadlines very seriously.
 Always, always, always turn in quiz work **on time**.
-This is because Dr. Love aims to grade all quizzes so that you'll have the answer sketch and your results at the Tuesday class following the Monday quiz deadline.
+This is because Dr. Love aims to grade all quizzes so that you'll have the answer sketch and your results at the Tuesday afternoon class immediately following the deadline.

 ## Quiz 1